aws-samples/aws-blockchain-node-runners/lib/base/README.md

 ```

 ### Monitoring
-A script on the Base node publishes current block and blocks behind metrics to CloudWatch metrics every 5 minutes.
-When the node is fully synced the blocks behind metric should get to 0, which might take about 1.5 days.
+Every 5 minutes a script on the Base node publishes to CloudWatch service the metrics for current block for L1/L2 clients as well as blocks behind metric for L1 and minutes buehind for L2.
+When the node is fully synced the blocks behind metric should get to 4 and minutes behind should get down to 0.
 To see the metrics:

 - Navigate to CloudWatch service (make sure you are in the region you have specified for AWS_REGION)
 - Open Dashboards and select `base-single-node-<network>-<your_ec2_instance_id>` from the list of dashboards.